Lecture

 0 / 1

-The rem unit is relative to the size of the parent element.
+Does the rem unit correspond to the size of the parent element?

 True